koswald/VBScript/docs/VBScriptClasses.md

 | Method | SetStopPhrase | newStopPhrase | N/A | Sets a unique phrase to identify the line that follows the last line of the search.
 Optional.
 By defualt, the output is searched to the end. |

 ## DocGenerator
-Generate html and markdown documentation for VBScript code based on well-formed comments.
+Generate html and markdown documentation for VBScript code based on well-formed code comments.
 Usage Example
 ```vb
  With CreateObject("VBScripting.Includer")